owl

-This is a photograph of a rather striking owl, about four feet high, in the Fitzwilliam Museum, Trumpington Street, Cambridge, September 2005.
+This is a photograph of a stone owl in the Fitzwilliam Museum, Trumpington Street, Cambridge in September 2005.
+The owl is about four feet tall.
 At its base, the museum's information reads:

 Owl with removable head